 Supervisor is a tool for starting, stopping and managing processes.
 It is used in Django-in-a-Box to manage the lighttpd and FastCGI processes.
 You can also run daemons like task queues and various workers.

-By default, Supervisor is configured with a program called
+In the initial DiaB setup, Supervisor is configured with a program called

 memmon which will kill any runaway processes (by default, those with a memory consumption greater than 300MB).
 For more information on configuring the